cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 | description   | Solution model for WindFarm power production forecast |

 The most important part of the metadata sheet is the `dataModelType`, `prefix` and `schema`.
 The `dataModelType` is used to tell neat what type of model this is, which has impact on the validation.
-The `prefix` is should be different from the enterprise model, as each data model should have its own namespace.
+The `prefix` and `namespace` should be different from the enterprise model, as each data model should have unique prefix and namespace.
 The `schema` is used to tell **NEAT** that this model is an extension of the enterprise model and that it should be validated against it.

 For more information on the metadata sheet, see [here](../../terminology/rules.md#metadata-sheet).